Skip to main content

 A Domestic Partnership Agreement is appropriate for any de facto couple in Australia who wish to provide clarity and certainty about their financial arrangements — both during the relationship and if it ends.
 The three main circumstances in which it is used correspond to the three types of agreement under Part VIIIAB of the Family Law Act 1975 (Cth).

 The first circumstance is before cohabitation commences — the equivalent of a pre-nuptial agreement for de facto couples.
 An agreement made before the relationship begins under section 90UB can specify how separate property brought to the relationship will be treated, and what the financial outcome will be if the relationship ends.
-This is particularly relevant when one partner has substantially more assets than the other, when one partner owns real property, or when one partner has children from a previous relationship and wishes to ensure their assets are preserved for those children.
+This is particularly relevant when one partner has substantially more assets than the other, when one partner owns real property, or when one partner has children from a previous relationship and wishes to confirm their assets are preserved for those children.

 The second circumstance is during the de facto relationship — an agreement made under section 90UC at any time during cohabitation.
 Partners who did not enter into an agreement before the relationship commenced may wish to do so once they are established as a couple — for example, when they purchase property together, when one partner makes a significant career change, or simply when they decide they want the certainty that a written financial agreement provides.